-In addition to your TAP training curriculum, the military provides access to a number of transition support resources both during your service and on an ongoing basis:
+In addition to your TAP training curriculum and your VMET document, the military provides a number of transition support resources, both during your service and on an ongoing basis after retirement.

 - Installation briefings: classes and seminars on goal setting, change management, and evaluating job offers.

 - Individual assistance: provides personal help for you and your spouse for up to 180 days after the end of service, including one-on-one support, resources, needs assessments, and referrals.

 - Veterans Employment and Training Service

 Getting a degree or certification is not a mandatory step, and there are many jobs for which your military background may already qualify you.
 However, a quality certification or degree will make you eligible for a wider range of jobs, improve your candidacy for competitive openings, and help you secure a long-term future with greater opportunities for career advancement.

 Funding is often the first question on everybody's mind when it comes to earning a degree or certification.
 For most servicemembers, the G.I.
 Bill® provides the answer, offering a variety of funding benefits for earning college degrees or attending vocational school.